W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 ²Thoughts of God are unacceptable to the ego, because they [the Thoughts of God] clearly point to the non-existence of the ego itself [the-ego’s-self].
 ³The ego therefore either distorts them [the Thoughts of God] or refuses to accept them [the Thoughts of God].
 ⁴It [the ego] cannot, however, make them [the Thoughts of God] cease to be.
-⁵It [the ego] therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both [unacceptable body impulses and thoughts of God] are threatening to it [the ego].
+⁵It [the ego] therefore tries to conceal not only “unacceptable’ body impulses, but also the Thoughts of God, because both [unacceptable body impulses and thoughts of God] are threatening to it [the ego].
 ⁶Being concerned primarily with its [the-ego’s] own preservation in the face of threat, the ego perceives them [unacceptable body impulses and thougts of God] as the same.
 ⁷By perceiving them [unacceptable body impulses and thougts of God] as the same, the ego attempts to save itself [the-ego’s-self] from being swept away, as it [the ego] would surely be in the presence of knowledge.
 :::